Easter Trees Are The Hottest Spring Trend: See 7 Looks We’re Loving

 Tree decorating isn't just for Christmas!
 These are our favorite ways to decorate Easter trees for spring.

 Not all eggs belong in a basket!
-This spring we’re displaying our pastel eggs on Easter trees rather than traditional baskets and bowls.
-Easter egg trees started as a traditional outdoor decoration in Scandanavia and Germany, but have recently been rising in popularity in the United States and the trees are so creative.
-We’re not the only ones decorating with the trees: There are currently 35,000 Instagram posts tagged #eastertree and searches are up 63% over the last five years, according to Google.
+This spring we’re displaying our pastel eggs on Easter trees rather than in traditional baskets and bowls.
+Easter egg trees started as a traditional outdoor decoration in Scandinavia and Germany, but have recently been rising in popularity in the United States.
+We’re not the only ones decorating with the trees: There are currently more than 45,000 Instagram posts tagged #eastertree and searches are up 63% over the last five years, according to Google.
 You can create your own decorative Easter egg tree, or purchase one to use as a spring centerpiece that will steal the show at your Easter brunch.
 Bring the tradition inside by decorating a small faux tree or collection of branches with flowers, cut paper shapes, and dyed Easter eggs.

 Decorated Easter trees are a colorful and festive way to welcome the spring season.
 These are some of our favorite looks.